Select Page

 Samantha Lindgren in Bangladesh interviewing mostly female farmers about their training and education needs as unpredictable weather patterns and flooding have caused loss in their rice yields.
 Also present are Lindgren’s colleagues at the Bangladesh Agricultural University, one of her Ph.D. students, and the ADM Institute for Post Harvest Loss Assistant Director, Maria Jones.

-Prior to becoming a university professor, Lindgren taught physics and environmental science at public high schools around the country.
+Prior to becoming a faculty member, Lindgren taught physics and environmental science at public high schools around the country.
 She has also taught students in a variety of settings, including the Australian outback and an urban Ojibwe Native American school.
 For her doctoral dissertation, Lindgren studied the tangible impacts of youth sustainability education in rural communities in Namibia.
 She found that communities with a sustainability education camp in place for youth became more invested in sustainable behaviors than communities without an education camp, regardless of income level.
-“I’d ask parents and other adults in the community, ‘where did you hear about that?’ if they expressed an interest in a sustainable behavior or topic, and most times they would say ‘my children.’”
+“I’d ask parents and other adults in the community, ‘where did you hear about that?’ if they expressed an interest in a sustainable behavior or topic, and most times they would say ‘my children.’ ”

-As a Ph.D. student, Lindgren also served as a member of iSEE’s Stored Solar Stove research team, which developed a solar-powered cooking device called a “Sun Bucket” to reduce indoor air pollution.
+As a Ph.D. student, Lindgren served as a member of iSEE’s Stored Solar Stove research team, which developed a solar-powered cooking device called a “Sun Bucket” to reduce indoor air pollution.
 She spent time with women in the Navajo Nation and Haiti to focus on the role of communication and education to better understand energy cultures and behaviors.

 Lindgren has also collaborated with the Illinois State Board of Education, 100Kin10, the National Science Foundation, and the Illinois Environmental Protection Agency to develop standardized science curriculums and implement new environmental education methods.